 By removing the effects of gravity we unveil a wide range of fundamental physical phenomena that help us understand the world around us.
 From an engineering perspective, mastering such mechanisms allow us to design more efficient and reliable systems for Earth and space applications.
 Microgravity is thus a driving factor in the development of space technologies, from propellant tanks to deployable structures.

 Drop towers – and why the LGST Lab is building one

 Drop towers are the most accessible and cost-effective microgravity research facility.
 By dropping an experiment inside a vacuum tube or a drag shield, high-quality free-fall conditions are generated for up to 10 seconds.

-The LGST Lab has just initiated the design of the very first drag-shield drop tower at Georgia Tech in collaboration with the ZARM Institute in Bremen, Germany.
+The LGST Lab is seeking funding to build the very first drag-shield drop tower at Georgia Tech in collaboration with the ZARM Institute in Bremen, Germany.
 Our goal is to join the very few institutions in the world that benefit from this kind of facility and establish a strong US-EU partnership in the field of microgravity research.
-Students at Georgia Tech are welcome to participate in the design, construction, and testing of this unique facility .

 Image credit: Morphology Visuals